Schema

 Schema customization🔗

-JSON location, the definitions will still be in the key definitions
+You can customize the generated $ref JSON location, the definitions will still be in the key definitions and

 you can still get them from there, but the references will point to your defined prefix instead of the default.